-- Replacing Proportion of residents living within a safe walking distance of public open space.
-Measure description coming from the approved and adopted places for people public space strategy. - Replacing Number of fatal or serious transport related accidents.
+\\ Replacing Number of fatal or serious transport related accidents.
 Language has been updated to show that only crashes involving motor vehicles are counted in this indicator.
 Crashes where a motor vehicle is not involved, such as between pedestrians and e-scooters or bike only crashes, are not included.
-Data is reported by Department of Transport up to two years in arrears, for example 2019/20 accident figures will be published in June 2022, and 2020/21 will be published in June 2023.
+Data is reported by Department of Transport up to two year in arrears, for example 2019/20 accident figures will be published in June 2022, and 2020/21 will be published in June 2023.
 This measure is for all roads in the municipality.